Wisconsin hits new daily records for virus cases, deaths

 MADISON, Wis.
-(AP) — Wisconsin has hit a pair of grim coronavirus milestones, with record highs for positive cases and deaths reported Tuesday, on the eve of an overflow field hospital opening near Milwaukee.
+(AP) — Wisconsin hit grim coronavirus milestones Tuesday, reporting record highs for positive cases, deaths and hospitalizations on the eve of an overflow field hospital opening near Milwaukee.

 The state Department of Health Services reported 3,279 confirmed new cases, breaking a record of 3,132 set just five days earlier.
 There were 34 deaths reported, also a new high, bringing the total number of people who have died to 1,508.
 To date, more than 155,000 people in Wisconsin have tested positive.